String Diagram of Optimal Transports: Experiments

-\paragraph{Benchmarks.} As a first set of benchmarks for string diagrams of OTs, we build four benchmarks $\texttt{BRooms}$, $\texttt{URooms}$, $\texttt{BChains}$, $\texttt{UChains}$ that reflect common hierarchical structures found in real-world problems, particularly in hierarchical planning and network protocols~\cite{cav/WatanabeEAH23,tacas/WatanabeVHRJ24,cav/WatanabeVJH24,JothimuruganBBA21}.
+\paragraph{Benchmarks.} As a first set of benchmarks for string diagrams of OTs, we build four benchmarks $\texttt{BRooms}$, $\texttt{URooms}$, $\texttt{BChains}$, $\texttt{UChains}$ that reflect common hierarchical structures found in real-world problems, particularly in hierarchical planning and network protocols~\cite{cav/WatanabeEAH23,tacas/WatanabeVHRJ24,cav/JungesS22,JothimuruganBBA21}.
 Our benchmarks are inspired by the standard benchmarks for string diagrams of MDPs~\cite{tacas/WatanabeVHRJ24}.
 In fact, most of the benchmarks in~\cite{tacas/WatanabeVHRJ24} take the form of aligned string diagrams.
 For instance, the benchmark \texttt{Biroom} in~\cite{tacas/WatanabeVHRJ24} takes the form $\oOT{A}\seqcomp (\oOT{B}_{11}\otimes \dots \otimes \oOT{B}_{1l_1})\seqcomp \dots \seqcomp (\oOT{B}_{k1}\otimes \dots \otimes \oOT{B}_{kl_k})\seqcomp \oOT{C}$--- we create the benchmarks \texttt{BRooms} and \texttt{URooms} by resembling its compositional structure.
-Here, each string diagram in the two benchmarks \texttt{BRooms} and \texttt{URooms} represents a building consisting of many rooms connected by the two compositions.
+Here, each string diagram in the two benchmarks \texttt{BRooms} and \texttt{URooms} represents buildings consisting of many rooms connected by the two compositions.
 Each room is modeled by an oOT whose cost matrix denotes the time required to get from the entrances to the exits.
 Similarly, the string diagrams of the two benchmarks \texttt{BChains} and \texttt{UChains} are very close to the string diagrams of MDPs in the benchmark \texttt{ChainsBig}~\cite{tacas/WatanabeVHRJ24}.
-All elements in the cost matrices are non-negative in the benchmarks; this is a standard assumption in order to ensure the global convergence of the Sinkhorn algorithm~\cite{AltschulerWR17}.
-See the technical appendix ($\S$C) for further details.
+See~\cref{appendix:benchmarkDetails} for more details.

 \paragraph{Discussion.} \cref{tab:runtimesetc} and~\cref{fig:infAlgSt} summarize the results of the experiments.